NateEag/how-i-code/drafts/daily-routine.rst

 The point is to boost your morale and get something useful done, which is especially important if an unclear, difficult task is your main focus.

+If involved in projects that do not have functional alerting/auto-ticketing, monitoring, and logging systems, a good choice for those thirty minutes is taking the next step to getting alerting/auto-ticketing, monitoring, and logging systems in place.
+Reason: without those components silent failures may be causing a lot of damage.

 Tell the team what task you're going to do.
 When the timer goes, let them know whether you got it done or not.

+Review my assigned tasks with deadlines to make sure they're not falling behind.

+Now that I've gotten up to date on what's happening in the projects, define my goals for the day in the shared task tracker.

+This should not take more than five minutes - if it does, then the problem I'm focused on is poorly-defined and my goal should be to define it more clearly.

+In that case, say specifically what part I want to define clearly - my deliverable is probably a specification of some sort (possibly a POC spec or partial spec).

+Create/assign tasks as needed and make sure they're highest on my priority list (hack for this in systems without support for defining an order on individual user task lists - set due dates to EOD and find a view that shows your tasks sorted by due date).

+Announce the day's goal to the team for accountability.
+This is what standup meetings are for, but I want to make sure I do this promptly and even in contexts that don't use daily goal setting.

 Information Triage